yarnpkg/rfcs/implemented/0000-yarn-create.md

 # Alternatives

-  - We could do more than just running a script (maybe automatically copying files, etc), but I'm not sure it would be a good idea - I feel like such a feature should remain very simple.
+  - We could do more than just running a binary file (maybe automatically copying files, etc), but I'm not sure it would be a good idea - I feel like such a feature should remain very simple.

-  - The `$npm_create_path` variable could be an argument instead of an environment variable.
-However, it would then be harder to use shellscripts as `create` scripts, and would make programming errors more potent (for example, a `create` script that would end with an `rm -rf` would be bad).

-  - The package could be added globally instead of locally, but doing so could cause versioning issues: if we choose to upgrade `<package-name>` when running `yarn create`, then the other projects created before this time would no longer be able to use the previous version.
-If we choose not to upgrade `<package-name>`, then the users will probably never upgrade at all.

   - The script could be named differently.
 However, "create" isn't currently used as as lifecycle hook, and doesn't see a lot of usage (of the 490,000+ packages on the npm registry, only 33 of them have a script called "create").